 Nigel touched upon his life growing up in Britain as a rugger, eventually moving to Philadelphia and beginning his life working in the financial realm.
 When he met Rich Fairbank, his future co-founder, in Philadelphia, they went on to form the banking function at their company, SPA.
 While all the "superstars" were focusing on the bigger fish in the financial realm, namely real estate, Nigel decided to focus on the credit card industry when there was only one choice of credit options.
-At this time, more than half of the United States was without the option of credit with bad credit scores or high APRs acting as barriers, so Nigel and Rich decided to move into that space and disrupt it.
+At this time, more than half of the United States was without the option of credit due to low credit scores or high APRs acting as barriers, so Nigel and Rich decided to move into that space and disrupt it.

 With the idea of challenging the norms of APRs and credit lines, Nigel and Rich decided to leave the cushy world of strategy consulting and joined Signet Bank to run their credit card function.
 They did not end up running the credit function overnight, but rather it was a laborious process that demanded much experimentation and managing aspects they had no prior experience in.
 Nigel had to even work closely with hundreds of customer services employees, trying different ways to motivate and encourage them to perform at their best while navigating the role himself.